logiqai/logiqctl/docs/logiqctl_logs.md

 ### Synopsis

-log command is used to view historical logs.
+logs command is used to view historical logs.
 This expects a namespace and an application to be available to return results.
-Set the default namespace using 'logiqctl set-context' command or pass as '-n=NAMESPACE' flag Application name needs to be passed as an argument to the command or use the 'interactive' command to choose from the list of available applications and processes.
+Set the default namespace using 'logiqctl set-context' command or pass as '-n=NAMESPACE' flag.
+Application name needs to be passed as an argument to the command or use the 'interactive' command to choose from the list of available applications and processes.

 Global flag '--time-format' is not applicable for this command.
 Global flag '--output' only supports json format for this command.